United States–Yugoslavia relations: Yugoslav crisis, breakup and wars

 In the initial stage of the Yugoslav crisis and the breakup of Yugoslavia at the end of the Cold War the United States were strong advocates of Yugoslav integrity.
 At the same time, Washington believed the crisis was an issue for Europe to resolve.
 Failure of the European Community and subsequently the European Union to deal with the Yugoslav Wars led to significant American involvement in the region.
-In this process Presidency of Bill Clinton provided security guarantees and efforts for smaller and weaker former Yugoslav republics of Bosnia and Herzegovina and North Macedonia.
-This led to some frictions with Croatia and significant one with the Serbia and Montenegro (which US rejected to recognize as the sole successor to Socialist Yugoslavia) and Bosnian Serbs which escalated in 1995 Operation Deliberate Force and 1999 NATO bombing of Yugoslavia and lasted all up until the overthrow of Slobodan Milošević.
+In this process Presidency of Bill Clinton provided security guarantees and efforts for smaller and weaker former Yugoslav republics of Bosnia and Herzegovina and Macedonia.
+This led to some friction with Croatia as well as significant tension with FR Yugoslavia (which US rejected to recognize as the sole successor to Socialist Yugoslavia) and Bosnian Serbs which escalated in 1995 after Operation Deliberate Force and in 1999 due to the NATO bombing of Yugoslavia and continued until the overthrow of Slobodan Milošević.